cisco-intersight/terraform-provider-intersight/intersight_gosdk/docs/WorkflowBatchApiExecutor.md

 `func (o *WorkflowBatchApiExecutor) UnsetOutput()`

 UnsetOutput ensures that no value is present for Output, not even an explicit nil
+### GetRetryFromFailedApi

+`func (o *WorkflowBatchApiExecutor) GetRetryFromFailedApi() bool`

+GetRetryFromFailedApi returns the RetryFromFailedApi field if non-nil, zero value otherwise.

+### GetRetryFromFailedApiOk

+`func (o *WorkflowBatchApiExecutor) GetRetryFromFailedApiOk() (*bool, bool)`

+GetRetryFromFailedApiOk returns a tuple with the RetryFromFailedApi field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRetryFromFailedApi

+`func (o *WorkflowBatchApiExecutor) SetRetryFromFailedApi(v bool)`

+SetRetryFromFailedApi sets RetryFromFailedApi field to given value.

+### HasRetryFromFailedApi

+`func (o *WorkflowBatchApiExecutor) HasRetryFromFailedApi() bool`

+HasRetryFromFailedApi returns a boolean if a field has been set.

 ### GetSkipOnCondition

 `func (o *WorkflowBatchApiExecutor) GetSkipOnCondition() string`